hbc/knowledgebase/scrnaseq/Thoughts_on_lymphocyte_Antigen_Receptor_transcripts_in_sc_RNA_Seq_analyses.md

 In humans, MAIT cells have been documented as using TRAV1-2 and TRAJ12, TRAJ20, and TRAJ33.
 (Mice use a Trav1-Traj33 TCR*a* chain, paired with Trbv19 or Trbv13 TCR*b* chains.

-(Importantly, look for MAIT-specific antibodies in CITE-Seq panels ("TCRVa7.2-prot" for example, in the Biologends TotalSeq B panel.)
+(Importantly, look for MAIT-specific antibodies in CITE-Seq panels ("TCRVa7.2-prot" for example, in the Biologends TotalSeq B panel.
+Also note the difference in nomenclature: MAIT-specific _gene_ alpha chain = TRAV**1-2**; MAIT-specific _protein_ alpha chain = TCRVa**7.2**...)
 MAIT cells may best be best found using integrated RNA-Seq and ADT signals.)

 Human iNKT cells have been documented as using TRV24, TRAJ18, and TRBV11, (mice use Trav14 and Traj18).

-However, TCR usage in these cells types is an ongoing avenue of research, so it may be better to identify and annotate these cell types using unfiltered datasets.
+However, TCR usage in these cells types is an ongoing avenue of research, so it may be better to identify and annotate these cell types using unfiltered datasets and other known markers.

 <br>
 <br>

 **Vertebrate species with poorly annotated transcripts**

 Some vertebrate species may not have sufficient annotation to allow identification of TCR and BCR transcripts by Gene Symbols.
+The IMGT provides correspondence between species [here](https://www.imgt.org/IMGTrepertoire/LocusGenes/#N).

 This code, (provided by Will Gammerdinger, thanks Will!!) should help identify these transcripts in GFF3 annotation.